mkarbalaygh/mkarbalaygh.github.io/_pages/about.md

     I am currently a postdoctoral researcher at the Elmore Family School of Electrical and Computer Engineering at Purdue University, working jointly with
     <strong><a href="https://engineering.purdue.edu/~djlove/" target="_blank">Prof. David Love</a></strong> and
     <strong><a href="https://www.cbrinton.net/index.html" target="_blank">Prof. Christopher G. Brinton</a></strong>
-    on the broad areas in machine learning and information theory with applications in future wireless networks (6G and beyond).
+    on broad topics in machine learning and information theory with applications in future wireless networks (6G and beyond).
   </p>

   <p>